v7.0.8

 5.19 Older Versions of Ruby on Rails

-If you want to add a fix to older versions of Ruby on Rails, you'll need to set up and switch to your own local tracking branch.
-Here is an example to switch to the 4-0-stable branch:
+If you want to add a fix to versions of Ruby on Rails older than the next release, you'll need to set up and switch to your own local tracking branch.
+Here is an example to switch to the 7-0-stable branch:

 5.19.1 Backporting